Spindle (textiles): Anatomy

 While hand spindles vary, there are some similarities in the parts that make up a spindle.

 Shaft

 Spindle shafts can be made out of a variety of materials such as wood, metal, bone or plastic.
 They may have very little shaping or be dramatically shaped enough to form part of the whorl.
 Shafts may be left plain or decorated with painting or carving.

 The shaft is how the spinner inserts twist through turning it between the fingers or rolling it between the hand and another part of their anatomy, such as their thigh.
-The thickness of the shaft affects how fast the spindles spins with narrower shafts contributing to a faster spinning spindle.
+The thickness of the shaft affects how fast the spindles spins, with narrower shafts causing a spindle to spin faster.

 Many spindles will have a point at the top of the shaft to fix the thread to.
 Options include a simple length of shaft to tie the thread around, a shaped notch or bulb, or a hook.